- Onboarding tips for new postdocs

 - Center for Innovation in Teaching and Learning (CITL)

 - Additional teaching resources

-Asking your mentor or course supervisor to observe one of your classes each semester is highly recommended.
-It serves two purposes: 1) they can provide feedback and suggestions for improving your teaching success and enjoyment, 2) they can write a “teaching letter” the next time you apply to academic positions.
+Each semester, please ask your research mentor (preferred) or else course supervisor or another faculty member to observe one of your classes.
+These visits serve two purposes: 1) the observer can provide feedback and suggestions for improving your teaching success and enjoyment, 2) the observer can contribute material toward a “teaching letter”.

 - AMS-Simons Travel grant (February) – 2-year travel grant, PhD received within last four years